 - e.
 Invoices.

 The computers are password protected and the hard drives are encrypted.
-Passwords are changed every 90 days and it is company policy that passwords are not shared.
+Passwords are changed regularly and it is company policy that passwords are not shared with anyone outside the organisation.
 The USB storage devices are password protected and encrypted.
-We use two factor authentication to access iCloud drive.

 We are required to retain the above information about your child for 7 years beyond your child’s 18th birthday.
-All data is deleted from our computers no longer than 6 months following the completion of therapy and is stored on an encrypted USB storage device and/or iCloud.
+All data is deleted from our computers no longer than 6 months following the completion of therapy and is stored on an encrypted USB storage device and/or on a secure online drive.

 We use Google Drive to store the following data: